By Vietnam specialist Georgina

 Vietnam’s imperial city, Hue is defined by the giant square footprint of the Nguyen Dynasty’s citadel.
 The influence of these former ruling royals has filtered throughout the city, where their mausoleums line the Perfume River and the families once under their patronage still live in traditional garden houses.

-Many visitors pass through Hue quickly, assigning more time to the larger cities of Hanoi and Saigon.
+Many visitors pass through Hue quickly, assigning more time to the larger cities of Hanoi and Ho Chi Minh City.
 But, I found it a key jigsaw piece in getting to know Vietnam, where the history, food and culture of the country come together.
 Spend a few days in the city as part of a classic trip across Vietnam to make the most of the range of experiences described below.

 Hue’s historical highlights